ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/draft2019-12-02-Interview_Reocrd.md

 - Arima
 -
 # Amazon
-Time-Series Data focasting
+## Time-Series Data focasting
-- stationary
+- stationary: **Stationarity** is an important characteristic of time series.
+A time series is said to be stationary if its statistical properties do not change over time
-- seasonality
+- seasonality: **Seasonality** refers to periodic fluctuations.
+For example, electricity consumption is high during the day and low during night, or online sales increase during Christmas before slowing down again.
-- autocorrelated :
+- autocorrelated :**autocorrelation** is the similarity between observations as a function of the time lag between them.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5ODYzMTI2NywxOTIzNTEyNTkwLDE0Mz
+eyJoaXN0b3J5IjpbLTE3NTA3MzUxNzMsMTkyMzUxMjU5MCwxND
-IzNjgwMjQsLTE4MjAwNDQ1MCwtMTM3MDU4MzAxOF19
+MyMzY4MDI0LC0xODIwMDQ0NTAsLTEzNzA1ODMwMThdfQ==
 -->